Rockhounding in Bancroft

 Intermediate Rockhound

 An intermediate rockhound has begun venturing into the field regularly, often with a club or mentor.
 You can identify common minerals such as mica, apatite, amphibole, or feldspar, but geological processes are still unclear.
-Well-known sites like Titanite Hill in the Bancroft area, or the Schickler Fluorite Occurrence are familiar territory, and most mediocre crystals still feel like good finds.
+Well-known sites like Titanite Hill in the Bancroft area, or the Schickler Fluorite Occurrence are familiar territory, and most mediocre crystals still feel like good finds when you are at this level.

 Experienced Rockhound